-The following documents are provided here to clarify the requirements for enrollment and client update requests for consumer admissions in Alpha.
+The following documents are provided here to clarify the requirements for enrollment and client update requests for individual admissions in Alpha.
 Questions may be directed to the Provider Helpdesk at (919) 651-8500, Option 3.

 Contact the Alliance Access and Information Center at (800) 510-9132 to determine if there is an in-network inpatient facility within your area.
 An Access and Information Center Clinician will assists you in finding an inpatient facility and can usually provide in-network options.
-If it is determined that an in-network facility is unavailable in your area and it is not feasible for the consumer to be transferred to an in-network facility, complete the Inpatient Out-of-Network Service Authorization Request and fax to the Alliance Utilization Management Department at(919) 651-8685.
+If it is determined that an in-network facility is unavailable in your area and it is not feasible for the individual to be transferred to an in-network facility, complete the Inpatient Out-of-Network Service Authorization Request and fax to the Alliance Utilization Management Department at(919) 651-8685.

 The form must be submitted to Alliance within 72 hours of admission.
 An UM Care Manager will contact the requesting facility to discuss the plan of care and a member of the Alliance Provider Network Department will contact the facility to initiate a single case agreement and discuss the option and process for becoming an in-network provider.

 Psychiatric Residential Treatment Facilities (PRTFs) provide non-acute inpatient facility care for NC Medicaid (Medicaid) beneficiaries under 21 years of age, and NC Health Choice (NCHC) beneficiaries’ ages 6 through 18 years of age who have a mental illness or a substance use disorder and need 24-hour supervision and specialized interventions.
 Alliance only the Medicaid-funded PRTF service requests.